 Work is progressing fast on the construction of new deepwater berths in Dar es Salaam harbour.

-Work is progressing fast on the construction of new deepwater berths in Dar es Salaam harbour.
+Background: Work is progressing fast on the construction of new deepwater berths in Dar es Salaam harbour.
 The berths are being built to cope with increased traffic to and from Zambia, Rwanda and Burundi.

 Three berths with a capacity of 1,200,000 tons per annum are already in operation and a further three are near-completion.
 It is believed that the work is the largest harbour construction work ever undertaken in East Africa.
 In addition to the three berths coming into commission at the end of the year, work on another two berths has been started by a Dutch Company which won the contract.
 Amongst the equipment being used is one of the largest steam driven pile drivers in the world.